 Recovery Resolutions Can Be Easier To Keep

-Those in recovery, fortunately, have powerful, life-changing tools that others don’t have.
+First of all, those in recovery have powerful, life-changing tools that others don’t have.
 By applying recovery tools to our particular resolution, we may find a much better rate of success.
 The following are tips to help you better succeed on breaking those unhealthy habits or simply improving your chances at becoming a better person in the new year.
 Some of the terms that follow may be unfamiliar to you.
-Get comfortable with them, we'll be using them a lot.
+Get comfortable with them, we’ll be using them a lot.

 Don’t Make A Mountain Out Of A Molehill